 A GDF will take higher activity waste.
 This consists of High Level Waste, Intermediate Level Waste and a small amount of Low Level Waste which is not suitable for disposal at existing surface facilities.
 For planning purposes, we consider wastes from existing uses of radioactive materials, as well as wastes that would be generated from new nuclear power stations.
 We also include various nuclear materials in our planning that are not currently classified as waste, since these would need to be managed through geological disposal if it were decided at some point that they had no further use.

 Where is the waste now?

 Radioactive wastes that will be disposed of in a GDF are currently being packaged in specially engineered containers and stored at over 20 nuclear sites around the country.
 The stores are designed to withstand severe weather and earthquakes.

 Why can’t we leave the waste where it is?

 Surface stores, whilst designed to be safe for around 100 years, don’t provide a permanent solution.
 They need to be continually monitored to keep the waste secure and periodically refurbished to prevent the waste from being exposed to the effects of the weather.
 Eventually, they will need to be replaced, or the waste moved elsewhere.
 Surface storage is therefore less safe than geological disposal for the long term, and would end up being much more labour intensive and costly in the long run.

-When will a GDF be built, and by whom?
+When will a GDF be built?

 If you have any questions, please contact us here